 For an online study, choose the default moderator, session length, and the meeting location.
 The default moderator automatically populates the name of the person building the project but can be updated to be any teammate.

 If the default moderator has the Zoom integration, the Zoom meeting location will be clickable.
 Otherwise, input a default session link under "other location link".
 Confirmed participants will be automatically sent a unique Zoom link if Zoom is selected, and will be sent the default session link pasted in the other link field if it is selected.

 The Document Signing add-on automates getting signatures from participants on any type of document before a participant confirms their session, helping make sure all confirmed participants have signed your document.

 If your team does not have the Document Signing add-on, the green upload button will not be available.
 If you're interested in adding Document Signing to your subscription, email firstname.lastname@example.org.
-He'll hook you up!
+They'll be able to best assist!

 You have 2 options: UI can distribute incentives for your project so your team doesn't have to worry about it, or your team can manually distribute incentives.
 If UI distributes incentives, participants who complete a session will have a choice between select reward and currency options.
 If your team distributes incentives, a field will appear to write in the form of payment being issued.

 We encourage researchers to offer a strong, fair incentive.
-Higher incentives tend to garner more applications, while lower than average paying studies may have less applications.
-If you're unsure how much to offer, check out our data backed incentive calculator.
+Higher incentives tend to garner more applications, while lower than average paying studies may have fewer applications.
+If you're unsure how much to offer, check out our data-backed incentive calculator.

 Although an optional step, we really recommend you provide all session details in this field.
 Participants who confirm their session automatically receive information in this field as part of their confirmation email, reminder email, and can always access this information via their profile.